Oviya-Babu/Oviya-Babu/README.md

-**Hello, I'm Oviya** — a passionate B.Tech CSE (Cyber Security) student at SRM University.
+**Hello, I'm Oviya** — a passionate B.Tech CSE (Cyber Security) student at SRM University | Gssos'25 Open Source Contributor.
 I’m deeply curious about technology and constantly strive to expand my knowledge and capabilities.
 Driven by a desire to build innovative solutions, I aim to make a real-world impact through every project I take on.
+I'm actively contributing to Open Source through GirlScript Summer of Code (GSSoC'25).
+Being part of this community allows me to collaborate, learn from experienced developers, and give back by improving real-world projects.
+Open source helps me grow as a developer, and I’m excited to keep contributing to projects that empower others.

 **Skills & Technologies**
 Languages & Tools:
 Java • Python • HTML • CSS • JavaScript • React • React Native

 **Domains:**
 Web Development • App Development • Cyber Security